I’m Sas Petherick. I have a Master’s degree in Coaching & Mentoring, and my dissertation was a qualitative study on the experience of self-doubt.

 When I was five, I was in the Red Group at my tiny village school in New Zealand, because I was best at reading.
 I had to sit at the front of the class because I was also best at talking.
 And questioning.
 Everything.
 All the time.

-I’ve always had a boundless curiosity for words and people,
+I’ve always had a boundless curiosity for words and people, stories and ideas.

 At university I studied psychology, philosophy, poetry, feminism, theology and politics; consequently, I’m a fabulous dinner party guest.
 I also learnt not to let anyone cut your hair, in exchange for a Morrissey CD.
 Ever.

 But no amount of book learning could prepare me for the sudden death of my beloved mother, one random Tuesday in 2002.